 There are many hotels in Hunza valley ranging from ordinary hotels to five-star hotels.
 If you are visiting in June to August then book hotels a few weeks prior to your departure.
 Here is the list of some famous hotels:

 - Serena Inn

 - Hilltop Hotel

 - Embassy Hotel

 - Shisper View Hotel

 When To Visit?

 The valley offers four seasons of the year completely.
-You can enjoy all seasons in its true spirit.
-The lush green Summer to colorful Autumn to snow capped winter and blooming spring season the valley looks like a paradise.
+You can enjoy all seasons in their true spirit.
+From the lush green Summer to colorful Autumn to snow-capped winter and the blooming spring season the valley looks like a paradise.
 That’s why it is a paradise for trekkers, hikers, and nature lovers.
 In spring Season cherry and apricot blossom starts.
-Mostly cherry blossom start in April.
+Mostly cherry blossoms start in April.
 During this season the valley looks like a paradise.
 Apricot and cherry blossom season is the most beautiful and romantic season to visit.